NxPKG/khulnasoft-docs/content/browser-rendering/platform/puppeteer.md

 The Workers team forked a version of Puppeteer and patched it to connect to the Workers Browser Rendering API instead.
 Review the The [changes between Workers Puppeteer fork and the Puppeteer core](https://github.com/cloudflare/puppeteer/blob/main/src/puppeteer-core.ts) are minimal.
 After connecting, the developers can then use the full [Puppeteer API](https://github.com/cloudflare/puppeteer/blob/main/docs/api/index.md) as they would on a standard setup.

-Our version is open sourced and can be found in [Cloudflare's fork of Puppeteer](https://github.com/cloudflare/puppeteer).
+Our version is open sourced and can be found in [Khulnasoft's fork of Puppeteer](https://github.com/cloudflare/puppeteer).
 The npm can be installed from [npmjs](https://www.npmjs.com/) as [@cloudflare/puppeteer](https://www.npmjs.com/package/@cloudflare/puppeteer):

 ```javascript
 npm install @cloudflare/puppeteer --save-dev